-Poke an M4 bolt up through one of the holes in the wheel and through the back most unriveted hole in the bottom former of a vane.
+Poke a countersunk head M4 bolt up through one of the holes in the wheel and through the back most unriveted hole in the bottom former of a vane.

 Place a large washer and a nyloc on the bolt.
 Make sure the bolt is against the bike spoke you put inside the former's folded edge, and the washer is over it.
 This is so the bolt, and therefore the whole vane cant rip either sideways or upwards off the wheel.